 Making group decisions based on values

 Clearly defined group values enable individuals to confidently and autonomously make important decisions that affect the collective.
 This is essential for high-performing teams and those working in volatile environments where agility is paramount, and processes or workflows are not clearly defined.
 Having a clear purpose or mission is not always enough.
-It is through values that we can evaluate the best possible action in uncertain and unprecedented situations.
+It is through values that we can evaluate and execute the best possible action in uncertain and unprecedented situations.

 For example, I could be a member of a special forces military unit.
 Our mission is to secure a building deep in enemy territory.
 We devise a detailed plan and brief all individuals.
 In the chaos of a battlefield, unimaginable variables create situations we could never have envisaged.
-Let’s say, we’ve made it to the building, but one of our team members is injured and unable to proceed.
-Do we continue to the building and succeed in our mission, or do we turn back and rescue our team member.
+Let’s say we’ve made it to the target building, but one of our team members is injured and unable to proceed.
+Do we continue and succeed in our mission, or do we turn back and rescue our team member?
 This is where values emerge.
-If our values are team-work, honour and courage, then we use these as our lens for action.
+If our values are teamwork, honor, and courage, then we use these as our lens for action.
 We never leave a brother or sister behind.
 The mission may fail, but we’re all alive.

 An alternative ending might be that we split the team and dedicate half the resources to rescue and half to mission success.
 Or if we value victory (at any cost), then we leave the soldier behind.
-Perhaps that is what they would want (if they value honor and courage.
+Perhaps that is what they would want if they value honor and courage.
 This is a common narrative in many military films, where a fallen hero is left behind.

 Practice group decision making

-The point is, being clear about values reduces resistance.
+The point is, being clear about values reduces friction.
 It empowers swift action with minimal ambiguity.
-That is the power of values-based decision making.
+This is the power of values-based decision-making.